bruhtus/basic-python/README.md

 - Network:
     - requests: A package which we can use to send requests to a server (get, post, delete, put). `pip install requests`.

+---

+### Classes and Objects

+> Python is an object oriented programming language.
+Everything in python is an object with its properties and methods.
+A class is like an object constructor or a "blueprint" for creating objects.
+We instantiate a class to create an object.
+The class defines attributes and the behavior of the object, while the object on the other hand, represents the class.

+Class name should be `CamelCase`.

+Like the constructor function in java or javascript, python has also a build-in **init()** constructor function.

+the `__init__` constructor function has self parameter which is a reference to the current instance of the class.

+---

 ### Side Notes
 Using `*` means there's only one value (it basically save all the arguments into a tuple), that's why args using only `*` and the syntax be like `*args`.
 Using `**` means there're two value or to be precise a key and a value (it's basically save all the arguments into dictionary), that's why kwargs and dict using `**` and the syntax be like `**kwargs` and `**dict`. (args = arguments, kwargs = keyword arguments).